MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-provision-platform.md

 1. The workflow then starts an Azure pipeline to create the networking requirements, and another Azure pipeline to deploy the data integration or data products services.
 1. The workflow notifies the user on completion.

->[!TIP]
+> [!TIP]
->If you are new to DataOps, the Architecture Center has a hands-on lab [DataOps for the Modern Data Warehouse (MDW)](/azure/architecture/example-scenario/data-warehouse/dataops-mdw).
+> If you're new to DataOps, the Architecture Center has a hands-on lab, [DataOps for the Modern Data Warehouse (MDW)](/azure/architecture/example-scenario/data-warehouse/dataops-mdw).
 The lab's scenario describes how a fictional city planning office can use this deployment solution.
 The deployment solution provides an end-to-end data pipeline that follows the MDW architectural pattern, along with corresponding DevOps and DataOps processes, to assess parking use and make informed business decisions.

 ## Summary

-The above patterns provide control, agility, self-service, and life cycle management of policies.
+The above patterns provide control, agility, self-service, and lifecycle management of policies.

 ![Diagram of the overall DataOps model.](./images/overall-data-ops-model.png)